coreos/coreos-installer/README.md

 * coreos.inst.image_url - The url of the coreos image to install to this device
 * coreos.inst.ignition_url - The url of the coreos ignition config (optional, enter coreos.inst.ignition_url=skip to not load an ignition config)
+* coreos.inst.platform_id - The ignition platform ID the coreos image to install to

 ## Using the installer on FCOS or RHCOS